 - 10:1 Student-Teacher ratio in the Early Childhood Center

 When is registration?

 Re-registration for current families occurs during Catholic Schools Week in January of each year.
 Registration for new families begins at the beginning of February each year and is ongoing until classes are filled.

 What is the registration fee?

-$250 – half due at the time of registration, and the balance due on “Get It Done Day” (GIDD).
-Activity fees, which vary by class, are due October 15.
+$250 due at the time of enrollment.
+Activity fees, which vary by class, are due in the fall.

 Does Christ, Prince of Peace School accept non-Catholic students or students who are outside of parish boundaries?

 Yes.
 Christ, Prince of Peace School does welcome diverse students to apply to our school, but different tuition amounts do apply to those families who are not parishioners.
 Please see our tuition page for more information.

 What are the current tuition rates?